SafaaElKhayari/TP-Lidar/README.md

 # Visualisation-Lidar-data-

-This Project aims to georeferencing lidar data and then visualize it using python
+This Project aims to georeference lidar data and then visualize it using python